Overview

 - What is Clean Architecture?

-- Implementing Clean Architecture (implementation details are not deeply covered)
+- Implementation of Clean Architecture (implementation methods are not detailed)

 What is Clean Architecture?

-Before the idea of Clean Architecture emerged, several architectural ideas existed:
+Before the concept of Clean Architecture emerged, there were several architectural ideas.

 - Hexagonal Architecture (Ports and Adapters)